🏛️ AP® US Government Cheatsheet 2025

 Gideon v.
 Wainwright

-Issue: Right to Counsel (6th Amend).
-Holding: Guaranteed the right to an attorney for the poor or indigent in state felony cases.
-Incorporated 6th Amendment right to counsel to states.
+Issue: Right to Counsel.
+Holding: Guaranteed attorney for poor in state felony cases.
+Incorporated 6th Amendment to states.

 1969